Amphetamine: Dopamine

 Amphetamine is also a substrate for the presynaptic vesicular monoamine transporter, VMAT2.
 Following amphetamine uptake at VMAT2, amphetamine induces the collapse of the vesicular pH gradient, which results in a dose-dependent release of dopamine molecules from synaptic vesicles into the cytosol via dopamine efflux through VMAT2.
 Subsequently, the cytosolic dopamine molecules are released from the presynaptic neuron into the synaptic cleft via reverse transport at DAT.

 Norepinephrine

 Similar to dopamine, amphetamine dose-dependently increases the level of synaptic norepinephrine, the direct precursor of epinephrine.
 Amphetamine is believed to affect norepinephrine analogously to dopamine.
-In other words, amphetamine induces competitive NET reuptake inhibition, non-competitive reuptake inhibition and efflux at phosphorylated NET via PKC activation, CAMKIIα-mediated NET efflux without internalization, and norepinephrine release from VMAT2.
+In other words, amphetamine induces competitive NET reuptake inhibition, TAAR1-mediated non-competitive reuptake inhibition and reverse transport at phosphorylated NET, CAMKIIα-mediated NET efflux independent of TAAR1, and norepinephrine release from VMAT2.
+In locus coeruleus norepinephrine neurons, TAAR1-dependent RhoA signaling promotes EAAT3 internalization and subsequent glutamate reuptake inhibition.

 Serotonin

 Amphetamine exerts analogous, yet less pronounced, effects on serotonin as on dopamine and norepinephrine.
-Amphetamine affects serotonin via VMAT2 and is thought to phosphorylate SERT via a PKC-dependent signaling cascade.
-Like dopamine, amphetamine has low, micromolar affinity at the human 5-HT1A receptor.
+Amphetamine affects serotonin via VMAT2 inhibition and SERT phosphorylation.
+Like dopamine, amphetamine has low, micromolar affinity at the human 5-HT_{1A} receptor.